b-emrekalkan/Django-Flight-Project/README.md

 pip install python-decouple
 ```

-💻 Go to terminal to update requirements.txt  👇
+💻 Go to terminal to update "requirements.txt"  👇
 ```bash
 pip freeze > requirements.txt
 ```

-✔ Create a new file and name as .env at same level as env folder
+✔ Create a new file and name as ".env" at same level as env folder

 ✔ Copy your SECRET_KEY from settings.py into this .env file.
 Don't forget to remove quotation marks and blanks from SECRET_KEY